2008 LIVE SAFE BE PREPARED

 WHO

-The Next Of Kin Registry (NOKR) is a non-partisan; non-profit 501(c)(3) humanitarian organization dedicated to bridging rapid emergency contact information.
+The Emergency Contact Registry (NOKR) is a non-partisan; non-profit 501(c)(3) humanitarian organization dedicated to bridging rapid emergency contact information.
 NOKR was established in January 2004 as a public service for daily emergency situations.
+NOKR is the central depository for Emergency Contact information in the United States.

 WHAT

-The Next Of Kin Registry (NOKR) was established as a FREE tool for daily emergencies and national disasters.
-NOKR is an emergency contact system to help if you or your family member is missing, injured or deceased.
+The NOKR is a FREE tool for daily emergencies and national disasters.
+NOKR is your emergency contact system to help if you or your family member is missing, injured or deceased.
 NOKR provides the public a free proactive service to store emergency contacts, next of kin and vital medical information that would be critical to emergency response agencies.
 Stored information is only accessible via a secure area that is only accessible by emergency public trust agencies that have registered with NOKR.

 HOW